• Skip to main content

 • Stir in the POTATOES, TOMATOES (with juice), VEGETABLE BROTH, ITALIAN SEASONING, SALT, and PEPPER.

 • Loosely cover and bring to a boil.
-Reduce heat and simmer 8–10 minutes, or until the POTATOES are just fork-tender.
+Reduce heat and simmer 8–10 minutes, or until the POTATOES are fork-tender, but not too soft.

 • Taste and adjust seasoning with SALT and PEPPER as needed.